Tips for Home Improvement Loans

 With a low home improvement loan rate available, now's the perfect time to get started on those remodeling projects you've been putting off.
 However, while you’re renovating your home, be careful not to add things that would price your home out of the range of your neighborhood.
 For example, if you own a bungalow in a neighborhood where sale prices don’t top $125,000, reconsider adding a master suite fit for a mansion.
 You may not recoup that investment when buyers can get very similar homes on the same street for less.
 Even in a neighborhood where homes sell for $1 million, adding exotic hardwood floors or marble drives and walkways could still push your home’s price higher than the average, making it harder for you to sell someday.

 Another good tip is to keep your home improvements simple and neutral whenever possible.
 While you may be an avid gardener, potential homebuyers may not be, so they won’t be enticed by a house with a yard that requires a lot of upkeep.
 Additionally, if you repaint rooms, choose warm, earth tones.
 This neutral palette will help homebuyers envision themselves and their furniture in the space.
 Bright reds, exotic yellows and Caribbean blues may distract potential buyers.

 Find home improvement loans and low rates at Citizens Bank

 If you’re ready to do some demolition and renovation, begin the process to apply for a home equity loan by answering a few questions.
 With a home equity loan, you have the ability to choose your repayment term and no annual fees.
 Plus, our home improvement loan rates are low, fixed interest rates, designed to make monthly payments more manageable.
-Contact a Citizens Bank Home Loan Advisor for more information on home equity loans and rates today.
+Contact a Citizens Bank Home Loan Originator for more information on home equity loans and rates today.